0x4248/0x4248.github.io/README.md

 ## Licence

 This project is licenced under the GNU General Public Licence v3.0.
 For more information, see the [LICENCE](LICENCE) file.
+The text on the website is licenced under the Creative Commons Attribution-ShareAlike 4.0 International licence.